Specific sites within

 Belly of the Whale

 Here we cross the threshold where we pass from the world we know into a realm rife with danger.
 The world grows dark.
 Inky black raspberry, damp earth, and dried and decaying flowers depict the profile of these grapes born of older Pinot Noir vines.
 Unfined and unfiltered, this is a wine capable of slumbering in your cellar for 10-15 years.
-The Belly of the Whale is Carneros as you’ve never seen it before.
+The Belly of the Whale is the Sonoma Coast as you’ve never seen it before.
 There’s no going back.

 The Initiation marks the true beginning of a quest.
 For my own journey, the Côte-Rôtie, home to some of the world’s most exquisite Syrahs, was where I worked my first harvests and made my first wines.
 My own initiation.
 My goal was to create a Syrah of great beauty and finesse.
 Sourced from the Soberanes Vineyard in the Santa Lucia Highlands, the Syrah for this cuvée is first cold-soaked then undergoes a long, slow fermentation, Initiation is aged in over 70 percent new French oak.